 How Can eCommerce Fulfillment Contribute to the Success of Your Online Business?

 eCommerce fulfillment services in India provide the catapult that is needed by every product, regardless of how amazing it is.
-Some important numbers that every sellers must remember are:
+Some important numbers that every seller must remember are:

-- 38% of shoppers will cancel a delivery if it takes more than a week
+- 38% of shoppers will cancel a delivery if the delivery partner takes more than a week to deliver

 - 73.6% of consumers believe that delivery is the most crucial part of the eCommerce shopping experience